-- NSM-The Node State Monitor (NSM) monitors the node states at fixed cycles, and it tracks the state of the nodes that are currently, or have been, members of the cluster.
+NSM-The Node State Monitor (NSM) monitors the node states at fixed cycles, and it tracks the state of the nodes that are currently, or have been, members of the cluster.
 This is also known as the NULL or default CIM method.
-NSM is an integrated part of the PRIMECLUSTER CF. - RCI-The RCI (Remote Cabinet Interface) is a special SPARC Enterprise M series environmental control and state network that can asynchronously both report on the state of the systems and control the systems on Solaris systems.
-(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide (Solaris).)
+NSM is an integrated part of the PRIMECLUSTER CF.

-MMB-The MMB (Management Board) is a special PRIMEQUEST environmental control and state network that can asynchronously both report the status of the systems and control the systems on Linux systems.
-(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide (Linux).)
+- RCI-The RCI (Remote Cabinet Interface) is a special SPARC Enterprise M series environmental control and state network that can asynchronously both report on the state of the systems and control the systems on Solaris systems.
+(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide.) - XSCF SNMP-The XSCF SNMP (eXtended System Control Facility Simple Network Management Protocol) is a special SPARC M10 environmental control and state network that can asynchronously both report on the state of the systems and control the systems on Solaris systems.
+(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide.) - MMB-The MMB (Management Board) is a special PRIMEQUEST environmental control and state network that can asynchronously both report the status of the systems and control the systems on Linux systems.
+(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide.)